titu1994/keras-one-cycle/README.md

 Similarly, it is possible to use the above learning rate and momentum values to calculate the optimal weight decay (`find_weight_decay_schedule.py`).

-**Note : Due to large learning rates acting as a strong regularizer, other regularization techniques like weight decay and dropout should be decreased significantly to properly train the model.
+**Note : Due to large learning rates acting as a strong regularizer, other regularization techniques like weight decay and dropout should be decreased significantly to properly train the model. **

 <centre>
 <img src="https://github.com/titu1994/keras-one-cycle/blob/master/images/weight_decay.png?raw=true" width="100%" height="50%">
 </centre>

 It is best to search a range of regularization strength between 1e-3 to 1e-7 first, and then fine-search the region that provided the best overall plot.

+Some notes :

+- It is better to supply the `validation_data` here.
+- The plot will be very noisy, so if you wish, can use a larger value of `loss_smoothing_beta` (such as `0.99` or `0.995`)
+- The actual curve values doesnt matter as much as what is overall curve movement.
+Choose the value which is more steady and tries to get the lowest value even at large learning rates.

 ## Training with `OneCycleLR`
 Once we find the maximum learning rate, we can then move onto using the `OneCycleLR` callback with SGD to train our model.